cellerk/recipe/README.md

-### This is a LOCAL change :)
 # recipe
-Incredibly Moist and Easy Carrot Cake  -- > line 2 changed remotely ...From Adam and Joanne at InspiredTaste.net
+Incredibly Moist and Easy Carrot Cake
+...From Adam and Joanne at InspiredTaste.net

 This is the recipe for a delicious carrot cake.
 I've made it twice so far, with good results!
-I found it online at: https://www.inspiredtaste.net/25753/carrot-cake-recipe/ --> Last line changed locally.
+I found it online at: https://www.inspiredtaste.net/25753/carrot-cake-recipe/
-### This is a REMOTE change :O